rizard1/social_link_profile/README.md

 ### What I learned

-The first thing i learn is how to use google font with css font rule @font-face with different kind of font weight apply on css:
+The first thing I learned was how to use Google Fonts with the CSS @font-face rule, applying different font weights:
 ```css
 @font-face {
     font-family: "interfont";
     src: url("./assets/fonts/static/Inter-Regular.ttf") format("truetype");
 }
 ```
-I really don't remember what is @font-face syntax so i read from mdn website.
+I didn’t remember the exact @font-face syntax, so I referred to the MDN documentation.

-Not using any grid or flex to sort the layout just the basic block and unordered list for buttons, using all the colors according to the instruction.
+I didn’t use grid or flexbox for layout—just basic block elements and an unordered list for the buttons, following the color instructions provided.

-When the users hover the cursor over the button, it will be a 0.5s delay animation the way button background changes it color from normal to green where i'm using transition property:
+When users hover over a button, there's a 0.5s delay animation where the background color transitions from its default to green.
+I used the transition property for this effect:

 ```css
 li a {